Create a new project by selecting 'Select Project' and '+ New Project'.

-In this example, we will add a filter to find all prefix's which start with 'tutorial'.
-You can do this by selecting 'Prefix' - 'Like' - 'tutorial*', in the relevant boxes.
+In this example, we will add a filter to remove any data without a TLD.
+You can do this by selecting 'TLD' - 'Not Equal To' - '', in the relevant boxes.

-Now that all prefix's are showing tutorial* you can add a formula to determine the length of each prefix.
-This will allow you to find the longest domain starting with 'tutorial'.
+Now that all TLD column is full you can add a formula to determine the length of each TLD.
+This will allow you to find the longest TLD.

 Here you can write your own formula to create a new column within your data.
 All available function are accessible below the expression box.
 You can also find additional documentation on writing formula's HERE.

 Once the formula is created you can sort the column in descending order by clicking the arrow next to the column title.
-This will allow you to see the longest domains first.
+This will allow you to see the longest TLDs first.

 Now save the query and give it a name. - this will now be visible in the 'Stored Queries' section of the DAP.
-Here you can extent the query to perform further analysis.
-Begin this process by clicking the three dots on the right-hand side and selecting "Create Extended Query".
+Here you can extend the query to perform further analysis.
+Begin this process by clicking the three dots on the right-hand side and selecting "Create Extended Query"